CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has a well-structured format with an explicit 'Use when' clause that covers both what the skill does and when to invoke it.
-Its main weaknesses are that the capability description is somewhat abstract rather than listing concrete actions, and the trigger terms describe meta-cognitive patterns that users are unlikely to explicitly state in their requests.
-The skill's niche is moderately distinct but could overlap with general analytical or reasoning skills.
+The description has a well-structured format with an explicit 'Use when' clause that clearly delineates trigger conditions, which is its strongest aspect.
+However, the capability description is somewhat abstract and process-oriented rather than listing concrete actions, and the trigger terms lean toward meta-cognitive language rather than natural user phrasings.
+The skill's niche is moderately distinct but could benefit from sharper differentiation.

 Suggestions